AnriiGegliuk/Internet_usage_analysis/README.md

 # Internet usage analysis

+The internet has become an integral part of modern society, connecting people and facilitating communication, commerce, and entertainment.
+Its origins can be traced back to the 1960s, when J.C.R.
+Licklider of MIT proposed the concept of a global network of computers.
+The first successful message transmission between two computers took place in 1969, which led to the establishment of the ARPANET by the US Department of Defense.
+This network facilitated communication between researchers and was a precursor to the internet.

+In the following decades, the internet evolved rapidly.
+Email became one of the first widely-used internet applications in the 1970s, and the domain name system (DNS) was developed in the 1980s to provide easier navigation and identification of websites.
+The World Wide Web, created in 1989 by Tim Berners-Lee at CERN, was a breakthrough in information sharing among scientists.
+The first graphical web browser, Mosaic, was developed in 1993 and popularized the World Wide Web.

+The late 1990s saw the rise of many internet-based companies and the proliferation of online shopping during the dot-com boom.
+The emergence of social media platforms such as Facebook and Twitter in the 2000s greatly expanded the way people interacted online.
+Today, the internet is a ubiquitous presence in daily life, enabling people across the globe to connect with each other and access vast amounts of information.

+In conclusion, the history of the internet spans several decades of technological advancements and innovations.
+From its origins as a network connecting researchers to the ubiquitous presence it has become in modern life, the internet has had a profound impact on society and shows no signs of slowing down.

 ## Question: How has internet usage evolved over time across different countries?

 1. What are the top 5 countries with the highest internet use (by population share)?